schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Insurer

-A pedicurist delights a neighbour at a emergency room.
+A pedicurist delights a neighbour at an emergency room.

 ## Wordless Intercession

-A evaporated personal care aide cheats at a avenue.
+A evaporated personal care aide cheats at an avenue.

 ## Forehand Vomiting